 Lively sweet acidity reminds you of dried berries especially when temperature cools to room temperature.
 Light body with sweet caramel aftertaste.

 Nuts and dark chocolate notes dominate over a very smooth, light-bodied brew.
 Hints of lemon zest in the finish when it cools down a bit.

-Very smooth but medium to light body remained with hint of characteristic tobacco leaf flavour.
+Very smooth but medium to light body remained with hint of characteristic sweet hay flavour.
 The strong dark chocolate lingers with roasted nut finish.

 No Pre-Ground Beans?

 Unfortunately no. We would love to make your experience as convenient as possible, and while grinding your own beans is firmly in the mildly to very annoying category, we simply can’t do this for you.